Fits a multilevel model for MAIHDA (Multilevel Analysis of Individual

 Optional single character string naming a numeric column of

-dataholding individual sampling (survey/design) weights, for a design-weighted MAIHDA on complex-survey data (e.g. NHANES, PISA).
-Sampling weights are not the same thing as lme4'sweights=(precision weights, which rescale the residual variance), so combiningsampling_weightswithengine = "lme4"is an error.
-Two engines support them:engine = "wemix"(chosen automatically whenengineis left at its default): weighted pseudo-maximum-likelihood viaWeMix::mix()(Rabe-Hesketh & Skrondal 2006), the estimator used for NAEP/PISA analysis.
-The individual weights enter at level 1 unchanged and the level-2 (stratum) weights are 1, because intersectional strata are exhaustive population cells included with certainty.
+engine = "wemix"(chosen automatically whenengineis left at its default): weighted pseudo-maximum-likelihood viaWeMix::mix()(Rabe-Hesketh & Skrondal 2006), the estimator used for NAEP/PISA analysis.
+The individual weights enter at level 1 unchanged and the level-2 (stratum) weights are 1, because intersectional strata are treated as exhaustive population cells included with certainty – so this is a single-stage weighted model, and it is that assumption the inference rests on.
 Supportsgaussian(identity)andbinomial(logit)models with the canonical single(1 | stratum)random intercept.
-Fixed-effect standard errors are design-consistent (sandwich); the VPC/PCV are reported as point estimates (no bootstrap – seesummary.maihda_model).engine = "brms": the weights enter the model as likelihood weights (y | weights(w)), normalized to mean 1, giving a pseudo-posterior: point estimates target the population-weighted estimand but credible intervals are not design-based – interpret them cautiously.
+Fixed-effect standard errors are the sandwich (robust) errors WeMix reports, which account for the weighting and for dependence within the model's own grouping (the intersectional strata) – but not for clustering or stratification induced by the sample design, which the strata do not represent.
+The VPC/PCV are reported as point estimates (no bootstrap – seesummary.maihda_model).engine = "brms": the weights enter the model as likelihood weights (y | weights(w)), normalized to mean 1, giving a pseudo-posterior: point estimates target the population-weighted estimand but credible intervals are not design-based – interpret them cautiously.
 Full design-based (replicate-weight / linearised) variances for the variance components are not computed.

 Rows with a missing or non-positive sampling weight are dropped with a warning.
 The column names